 United States Federal Reserve: The Economic Policy Uncertainty Index

-Fig. 1: The EPU Index for the United States, China, Russia, and Europe (Eurozone countries), superimposed over the quarterly average of the same value.
-Months where the EPU value was greater than the quarterly average are shown in red using an
+The EPU Index for the United States, China, Russia, and Europe (Eurozone countries), superimposed over the quarterly average of the same value.
+Months where the EPU value is greater than the quarterly average are shown in red using an

 Source Data: FRED Economic Data